-The structure no. 1 - a warehouse (Figure B7) is a concrete building with a net storage capacity of 1,408 m3.
-Inside this structure 220L stainless steel drums containing compactable and non-compactable solid radioactive waste (T1 and T2 type) can be stacked on four levels.
+The Structure no. 1 - a warehouse (Figure B6) is a concrete building with a net storage capacity of 1,408 m3.
+Inside this structure 220L stainless steel drums containing compactable and non-compactable solid radioactive waste (Type 1 and Type 2) can be stacked on four levels.

-The structure no. 2 - is a concrete structure which consists of cylindrical concrete cells dimensioned to accommodate spent filter cartridges resulted from plant operation.
+The Structure no. 2 - is a concrete structure which consists of cylindrical concrete cells dimensioned to accommodate spent filter cartridges resulted from plant operation.
 Its designed storage capacity is of 57.77 m3.
 Inside the concrete cells there are metallic cells with bottom and cover designed to avoid spreading of contamination.